The Gift of Ancestors

 Harry was shaken, not only by the grip the man had on him, but also by what he had just seen, unable to reconcile his father’s actions with what he had believed of him.
 “N-no” he replied, trying without success to escape Snape’s grip.

-Buffy pulled lightly on the Potions master’s arm, trying to make him release Harry without it hurting the boy more, “Get off him”
+Buffy pulled lightly on the teacher's arm, trying to make him release Harry without it hurting the boy more, “Get off him”

 “Amusing man, your father, wasn’t he?”
 Snape asked, seemingly unaware of Buffy’s presence, his full focus on Harry to the exclusion of anything else.
 Even the rattling of the jars around him was ignored as he addressed the boy.

-“I… didn’t…” Harry stammered, still trying to get away from the irate professor.
+“I… didn’t…” Harry stammered, still trying to get away from the irate man.

 “About as amusing as you are now.”
 Buffy snapped a response, pulling the boy out of Snape’s grasp in the moments hesitation her comment caused, “If you hate him, what does that make you?”